What is Robots.txt

 Google search engine crawlers will only support and follow these four directives

-Every user-agent should have separate disallow, and allow commands.
+Every user-agent should have separate disallow and allow commands.
 Never use two or more user-agent in the same commanding pattern.

 Good Format: